AideenM12/Joyce-English-School-MS4/README.md

 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/)
     - Jinja was used for templating.
 - [Stripe](https://stripe.com/ie)
-    - Stripe payments was used to build the card payment system of this site.
+    - Stripe payments were used to build the card payment system of this site.
 - [AWS-Amazon Web Services](https://aws.amazon.com/)
     - AWS was used to store all media and static files of this site in production mode.
 - [Balsamiq](https://balsamiq.com/)